Controllable Mind Visual Diffusion Model: Experiments

 \subsection{Consistency Analysis}

-To further verify the generative stability of CMVDM, we conduct an analysis to compare the consistency of two diffusion model-based methods.
-As shown in Figure \ref{consistency analysis}, we sample four images reconstructed by CMVDM and MinD-Vis from the same fMRI signal.
-The images generated by CMVDM demonstrate a high degree of consistency to GT image both semantically and structurally.
-However, the results generated by MinD-Vis are capable of reproducing GT image semantically but are not consistent in structure.
+To further verify the generative stability of CMVDM, we conduct an analysis to compare the consistency of two diffusion-based methods.
+As shown in Fig. \ref{consistency analysis}, we sample three images reconstructed by CMVDM and MinD-Vis from the same fMRI signal.
+The images generated by CMVDM demonstrate a high degree of consistency to GT images both semantically and structurally.
+However, the results generated by MinD-Vis are capable of reproducing GT images semantically but are not consistent in structure.